IBM/resilient-java-microservices-with-istio/README.md

 > Note: using fault injection or mixer rule won't able to trigger the circuit breaker because all the traffic will be aborted/delayed before it get sent to the cloudant's Envoy.

-Next, let the circuit breaker eject any broken pod in your load balancing pool to avoid further failures.
-To demonstrate this, create a new cloudant database, cloudant-db2, that listens to the wrong host.
+A load balancing pool is a set of instances that under the same service, and envoy distributes the traffic across those instances.
+If some of those instances are broken, the circuit breaker can eject any broken pod in your load balancing pool to avoid any further failure.
+To demonstrate this, create a new cloudant database instance, cloudant-db pod 2, that listens to the wrong host.

 ```shell
 kubectl apply -f <(istioctl kube-inject -f manifests/deploy-broken-cloudant.yaml --includeIPRanges=172.30.0.0/16,172.20.0.0/16)